 - State Council Support – Support will be sought via email or on a conference call.
 If on email, there will be a time limit placed on replies.
 Specifics of timing and other special considerations will be noted at the time of the request.
 The Maine SHRM State Council By-Laws in effect at the time will determine voting rules.
 If a position cannot be taken at that time for whatever reason, a new request can be issued on the same position at a later date.

 - Position Issued – This will be directed to legislators and others under the signature of the State Director with mention of the Government Affairs Director as contact and shared with all MESHRM members so they might also follow up individually for additional advocacy.
 Positions may be taken on particular bills of interest, regulations and related government affairs.
-For example, the red tape elimination initiative proposed by the LePage administration in 2010 could be an opportunity for the State Council to weigh in with the Executive Branch.

 Effective February 14, 2011